πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Ternary Operator (? :)

-The ternary operator lets you write if-else in a single expression.
+The ternary operator compresses a simple if-else into a single expression.

 Syntax: condition ? value_if_true : value_if_false